Ex Etiquette: How to Move on and Get Along

 Q. I still feel sexually attracted to my ex.
 Truthfully, we've hooked up a few times since the divorce.
 Why can't I just let him go?

 A. It's not surprising that you'd still feel a pull toward your ex.
 Old emotional habits don't disappear the moment your relationship changes.
-It'll help you to move on with your life if you start talking to him only about financial and parenting matters; resist being drawn into intimate conversations.
+It'll help you to move on with your life post-divorce if you start talking to him only about financial and parenting matters; resist being drawn into intimate conversations.
 You can be friends later, after you've developed a new, cooler relationship.
 Similarly, avoid situations that might provide a sexual opportunity.
 As long as you continue to put your ex in the role of man in your life, you won't have room for someone new.

 Q. My ex bad-mouths me to my daughter.
 How can I counteract that?